MDunlopGray/Git_class_notes/README.md

 # **Lab 9 - Create a Personal Slack Account**

-Create a _Personal_ Slack account:
+Create a Persona Slack account:

 * https://slack.com/
 * Use a personal email address